-Dubai Online offers prayer times for today.
-Times are updated on a daily basis so bookmark this page as a handy reference guide.
+Dubai Online offers accurate prayer times (salah times) for today.
+Times are updated daily so bookmark this page as a handy reference guide.

 Prayer Times Today in Dubai

-- Shahadah – professing that there is no god but God and Muhammad is his prophet
+- Shahadah – professing that there is no god but Allah and Muhammad is his prophet

-- Zakat – paying an alms to the poor and needy
+- Zakat – paying alms to the poor and needy

 - Sawm – fasting during the holy month of Ramadan (the ninth month of the Islamic calendar)

 - Hajj – all Muslims should make the pilgrimage to the holy city of Mecca at least once during their lifetime

 Salah (prayer) is performed five times each day; at dawn, midday, in the afternoon, just after sunset, and in the evening.

 - Dhuhr Salah (also Zuhr, Duhr) – midday